SaitoWu/state-machine/README.md

 STATEMACHINE
 ============

-an useless library for refactory ur messy if/else business logic.
+an useless library for refactor ur messy if/else business logic.

 Requirements
 ------------